We tackle this deep systemic crisis

 While we —the adults— are experts in boycotting our ideas and those from others: ‘won’t work’, ‘budget’, ‘deadlines’, ‘legislation’, ’time-to-market’, or a plain ‘impossible’…, children are not.
 They still see potential in almost anything.
 And we can learn so much from that because it’s those so-called ‘crazy’ ideas that perhaps carry the long-term for your company, organisation, community, or the world at large.

-MyMachine proves to all students in primary, vocational/technical secondary schools, and universities that having ideas is important and fun.
+In MyMachine, all students learn that having ideas is important and fun.
 We show them that you should never be afraid to share your ideas, even if they might sound ‘weird’ or ‘impossible’ to someone else.
 We also show them that you can actually bring any idea to life by collaborating, respecting each other’s talents, and being persistent and resilient.

 This matters because no matter where life will take them —if they want to become a dancer, photographer, architect, engineer, product designer, start-up or work for an existing organisation— it all starts with having the creative confidence that your ideas have value, and are worth giving the time to let them grow because they might and probably do have the potential to make a difference!